 Judy produced two follow up webinars on how to use rich pictures in evaluation.

 - University of Colorado 2015 Webinar series: Practical Application of Systems to Conduct Evaluation: Cases and Examples:

 - Soft Systems Methodology: The Use of Rich Pictures from Evaluation

 - Visit the webinar here

 American Evaluation Association: Rich pictures: using an effective Soft Systems Methodology tool in evaluation (available to AES members).

-Tacking Wicked Problems: evaluative processes that go to the heart of the interrelationships, perspectives, and boundaries that influence the outcomes of complex innovations.
+Tackling Wicked Problems: evaluative processes that go to the heart of the interrelationships, perspectives, and boundaries to influence the outcomes of complex innovations

-In this session, the presenters discussed their experience of undertaking an iterative staff engagement and stakeholder socialisation process within a regional council that focused on creating a better understanding of the inter-relationships, multiple perspectives and boundaries of the sustainable agriculture system, and set out to create:
+The presenters shared their experience of undertaking a staff engagement and stakeholder socialisation process.
+This occurred within a Regional Council.
+It focused on better understanding the inter-relationships, perspectives and boundaries related to sustainable agriculture.
+The engagement set out to create:

-- the conditions that might support the development of innovative solutions to achieve sustainable agriculture
+- the right conditions to support innovative solutions

-- the necessary monitoring and evaluative processes for tracking progress of the multiple work streams focused on achieving sustainable agriculture.
+- the monitoring and evaluation to track progress of the multiple work streams.